 Alberta Record

-Bill 16 — Red Tape Reduction Act Amendments: New Regulatory Reduction Framework
+Bill 16 — Red Tape Reduction Statutes Amendment Act, 2024

-Amends the Red Tape Reduction Act to establish a "one-in, one-out" or "net-zero" rule for regulatory requirements and grants new regulation-making powers to the Lieutenant Governor in Council for regulatory reductions.
+Amends the Red Tape Reduction Act to establish a "net-zero" rule for regulatory requirements and grants the Lieutenant Governor in Council new regulation-making powers for regulatory reductions.

 What changed